docs.rodeo

 }

-[!NOTE] Anything in CSS between /* and */ is a CSS comment.
-The browser ignores comments as it renders the code.
-CSS comments are a way for you to write helpful notes about your code or logic.
+[!NOTE] Anything in CSS between /* and */ is a CSS comment, which is ignored by the browser.
+CSS comments are a way for you to include helpful notes about your code or logic, without affecting how your webpage is rendered.

 h1 {